 Not done yet.
 The plot thickens!!

 When Judah learns of Tamar’s pregnancy he was rather harsh.
 It could be because he believed that Tamar was the reason behind the loss of his two sons and she needed to be “burned” at the stake.
 Yet, when Tamar identifies Judah as the father of her pregnancy (via the three artifacts), he is forced to admit his shame and changes his tune about Tamar considerably.
 By announcing Tamar’s actions as more righteous than his (Gen. 38:26), thus admitting his moral failure, Judah sees Tamar’s motivation all along as justifiable in that she was merely trying to preserve the birthright of Judah’s firstborn.

 As for the first question: Ironically (or divinely we could say), Judah is put in a similar place to that of Jacob at the end of chapter 37.
 You’ll recall that Judah, along with his brothers, confronted their father with a sign of Joseph’s identity (the bloodied, torn coat).
-Hence, the two seemingly unrelated narratives nicely show important continuity as both turn on the presentation of a sign of identity.
+Hence, two seemingly unrelated narratives show continuity in that both stories turn on the presentation of a sign of identity.
 But there’s more.
 Let me quote Walton here at length.
 Regarding the narrative of Genesis 38 it…

 “appears to end abruptly with an odd detail about the circumstances of the birth of these twins.
 But it is precisely when the narrative seems odd that we must pay closer attention.
 By concluding with the account of the birth of Perez and Zerah, the text portrays a situation in which the younger son triumphs [Note also that red loses again.
-Esau’s alternate name, Edom, signified red stuff (Gen. 25:30), while Zerah’s name means “scarlet” in reference to the ironic thread around his wrist].
+Esau’s alternate name, Edom, signified red stuff (Gen. 25:30), while Zerah’s name means “scarlet” in reference to the thread around his wrist].
 Though Judah currently occupies a privileged position in the family [his three older brothers had presumably abandoned their birthright], Joseph is going to emerge on top, even if after Genesis 37 all seems lost.
 We are left only to anticipate what sort of breach Joseph will make for himself as the narrative unfolds.”

 A [possible] theological take away